jasperan/data-in-ai-revolution/README.md

 Author: [Nacho Martinez](https://github.com/jasperan)

-Huge credits to the creators of [CNN Explainer](https://poloclub.github.io/cnn-explainer/) for their amazing tool to visualize CNNs called TinyVGG
+Huge credits to the creators of [CNN Explainer](https://poloclub.github.io/cnn-explainer/) for their amazing tool (from which I took screenshots) to explain and visualize CNNs, called TinyVGG.

 Last release: July 2024

 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Oracle appreciates any contributions that are made by the open source community.